subuser-security/subuser/README.rst

     $ vim README.md

-Subuser turns a docker container into a normal program.
+Subuser turns a Docker container into a normal program.
 But this program is not fully privileged.
 It can only access the directory from which it was called, `not my entire home dir <https://xkcd.com/1200/>`_.
 Each subuser is assigned a specific set of permissions, just like in Android.
-You can see an example ``permissions.json`` file bellow.
+You can see an example ``permissions.json`` file below.

 ::